artcom/watchdog/README.md

 - \<SystemReboot> will add the listener to the specified command, if a udp-packet with this content is accepted, the computer will reboot

 - \<RestartApplication> will add the listener to the specified command, if a udp-packet with this content is accepted, the watchdog will restart the application

+- \<SwitchApplication> will add the listener to the specified command, if a udp-packet with this content is accepted, the watchdog will restart the application with the watchdog-file identified by 'id'.

 - \<StopApplication> will add the listener to the specified command, if a udp-packet with this content is accepted, the watchdog will stop the application